Rhilip/RidPT/README.md

     mysql -u root -p < migration/ridpt.sql
     ```

-4. Then set your RidPT Project config (about APP, DATABASE, Redis, Mailer) in `.env`.
+4. Then set your RidPT Project config (about APP, DATABASE, Redis, Mailer) in `.env` (Or better `.env.local`).
 The other config about site your can
 edit in Admin Panel.

     ```bash